. . . about the Bowdoin Prizes for Undergraduates

 7. May a student submit more than one essay for consideration?

 A student may submit one essay per Bowdoin prize category, though the same essay cannot be submitted more than once.

 8. May a student submit an essay previously submitted for a Bowdoin Prize?

 No. A student may not submit an essay for a Bowdoin Prize more than once.

 9. I have been collaborating on an essay with a fellow student.
 May we submit a co-authored essay for consideration?

 The Bowdoin Prizes are designed to recognize the efforts of individual authors; therefore, essays written in collaboration with others are not eligible for submission.

 11. When will the prize winners be notified?

-Undergraduate competitors will be notified of the selection committee’s decisions by late spring.
+Undergraduate competitors will be notified of the selection committee’s decisions before Commencement.